Workers' self-management: Classical economics

 In the 19th century, the idea of a self-managed economy was first fully articulated by the anarchist philosopher and economist Pierre-Joseph Proudhon.
 This economic model was called mutualism to highlight the mutual relationship among individuals in this system and involved cooperatives operating in a free-market economy.

 The classical liberal philosopher and economist John Stuart Mill believed that worker-run and owned cooperatives would eventually displace traditional capitalist (capital-managed) firms in the competitive market economy due to their superior efficiency and stronger incentive structure.

 While both Mill and Karl Marx thought that democratic worker management would be more efficient in the long run compared with hierarchical management, Marx was not hopeful about the prospects of labor-managed and owned firms as a means to displace traditional capitalist firms in the market economy.
 Despite their advantages in efficiency, in Western market economies the labor-managed firm is comparatively rare.

 Karl Marx championed the idea of a free association of producers as a characteristic of communist society, where self-management processes replaced the traditional notion of the centralized state.
 This concept is related to the Marxist idea of transcending alienation.

 Soviet-type economic planning

-The Soviet-type economic model as practiced in the former USSR and Eastern Bloc is criticized by socialists for its lack of widespread self-management and management input on the part of workers in enterprises.
+The Soviet-type economic model as practiced in the former USSR and Eastern Bloc (самоуправление; samoupravlenie) was introduced in the state-owned enterprises in the 1980s.
+It is criticized by socialists for its lack of widespread self-management and management input on the part of workers in enterprises.